Test Catalog

 Provides information to assist in interpretation of the test results

-Blood neurofilament light chain (NfL) is a marker of neuro-axonal injury showing promising associations with outcomes in several neurological conditions.
-In neurodegenerative diseases, NfL could serve as a prognostic marker of decline and an efficacy biomarker of experimental therapies.
+Blood neurofilament light chain (NfL) is a non-specific marker of neuro-axonal injury showing promising associations with outcomes in several neurological conditions.
+In neurodegenerative diseases, NfL may also serve as a prognostic marker of decline and an efficacy biomarker of experimental therapies.
 In a meta-analysis of Alzheimer disease (AD), frontotemporal dementia, and amyotrophic lateral sclerosis (ALS), plasma NfL levels were elevated in patients compared to controls with utility in differentiating neurodegenerative conditions from non-neurodegenerative mimics.
 However, due to a lack of specificity to a particular neurodegenerative disease, its role as a diagnostic marker is limited.

 In ALS, NfL concentrations have been suggested to be able to discriminate ALS from ALS-mimics.
 NfL levels at symptom onset may be prognostic of disease progression rate and may be used to stratify patients into groups with a similar prognosis in clinical trials.
 Blood NfL concentrations remain relatively stable throughout the disease.
+The US Food and Drug Administration has approved Qalsody (tofersen) to treat patients with ALS associated with a genetic variant in the superoxide dismutase 1 (SOD1) gene.
+The approval was based on a reduction in plasma NfL at the end treatment compared to the placebo arm.
+Therefore, NfL might be a useful biomarker of assess effectiveness of some ALS therapies.

 Parkinson disease (PD) patients with elevated NfL concentrations have been reported to have worse cognitive decline, brain cortical atrophy, and motor scores.
 Blood NfL concentrations in atypical forms of Parkinson disease are higher than in PD and may be used to help differentiate PD from atypical parkinsonian disorders.